fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 - Equitable contribution our collaborative Digital History Project (10 points)
 - ~1000-word critique of digital history/humanities project (10 points)
 - Final Evaluation of Digital Portfolio (10 points)
-- All revised work is due Tuesday, May 7, by 9:30am (the end of our scheduled final exam).

 ### Grade Distribution
 Points | Grade
 --- | ---
 94+ | A